-Competing with the likes of Ancestry.com or 23andMe and other giants, the company serves customers worldwide, and has over 100 million users of its family tree service (view our MyHeritage vs Ancestry direct comparison).
+Competing with the likes of Ancestry.com, 23andMe, and other giants, the company serves customers worldwide, and has over 100 million users of its family tree service (view our MyHeritage vs Ancestry direct comparison).
 Read our comprehensive review of MyHeritage to learn what the company has to offer, and get our editorial opinion on the company.
 Our team at CompareDNAKits.com has gathered information to create this MyHeritage review including costs, pricing, limits, DNA test review, terms and conditions, as well as customer feedback.

 |DNA collection||Swab for Cheek Cells|

 |Platform matching for family||Yes|